MOTORHOMING IN FRANCE

 - Jeton (pronounced jshuton)= token (sometimes needed for washing machines at campsites)

-Note that in the more rural and smaller towns the supermarkets may close at lunchtime and will be closed on Sundays.
-Many shops and businesses also close on Saturday afternoon.
+Note that in the more rural and smaller towns, the supermarkets may close at lunchtime and will be closed on Sundays.
+Many shops and businesses also close on Saturday afternoons.

 We often were able to locate using Google maps – find near me.